Jyothi181/Boolean-Expressions-and-Half-Adder-using-LTspice/README.md

 - Introduction
 - Objectives
 - Project Structure
-- Boolean Expressions Calculations
+- Boolean Expressions - Calculations
+- F1
+- F2
+- F3
+- F4
+- Half Adder
+- LTspice Simulation
+- Terms Description
-- Circuit Details
+- Schematics
+- Schematic of F1
+- Schematic of F2
+- Schematic of F3
+- Schematic of F4
+- Schematic of Half Adder
 - Simulation Results
+- How to simulate
+- Results

 # Introduction
 **Logic Gate:** A logic gate is a device that performs logical operations on one or more binary inputs and produces a single binary output.
 The primary way of building logic gates uses diodes or transistors acting as electronic switches.
 Today, most logic gates are made from MOSFETs (metal–oxide–semiconductor field-effect transistors).
 Logic circuits include such devices as multiplexers, registers, arithmetic logic units (ALUs), computer memory and microprocessors which may contain more than 100 million logic gates.
 Basic gates, also known as elementary or fundamental gates, include the AND, OR and NOT gates.
 These gates operates on binary signals (0s and 1s) and provide the basis for all digit computations.
 Other gates such as XOR, XNOR, NAND and NOR can be derived from basic gates.